 If in doubt, call your local Building Dept. to confirm local code and permitting requirements.

-Building with Western Red Cedar Lumber
+Build a Porch/Dec Rail with Western Red Cedar Lumber

 I wanted a nice looking porch rail because it will be in a highly visible location next to the front door.
 I chose Western Red Cedar because it’s a very high quality, dimensionally stable (meaning it doesn’t warp), aromatic and naturally rot resistant wood.
 Cedar costs more, but is worth it when appearances matter.